sharetribe/flex-docs/src/docs/tutorial-branding/change-default-locations/index.md

 ## Change configDefaultLocationSearches.js

-The component, that actually makes geocoding calls to the map providers geocoding API, is called _LocationAutocompleteInput_.
+The component that makes geocoding calls to the map providers geocoding API is called _LocationAutocompleteInput_.
 However, the default locations are actually set in a file called _configDefaultLocationSearches.js_:

 ```shell